davidtheclark/jquery.animateAuto/README.md

 - type: `Function`

-"A function to call once the animation is complete."
+> A function to call once the animation is complete.

 ```javascript
 // Examples: